 Slack is one of the most popular remote work apps out there.
 People who use it would probably refer to it as a religion rather than anything else.
 The real-time chat allows you to stay in touch with your team members.
 You will also find hilarious gifs, handy chatbots and countless integrations to cut down on your emails.

 If you are working in very large teams and are looking for a meeting tool that allows you to host a big number of people, Zoom would be your default choice.
 You can also record and broadcast your meetings for future reference.

 2. Team Feedback

-Having great communication tools sometimes isn’t enough.
-In case you need a quick feedback or want to check out the current team’s sentiment, here are the best tools for you.
+When you manage a remote team, having great communication tools sometimes isn’t enough.
+In case you need quick feedback or want to check out the current team’s sentiment, here are the best tools for you.